Here in Georgia, there are two species of rats that get into buildings.

 Here are some pictures we've taken at some of the rat-removal jobs we've done in the Augusta area.

-Rat removed from a house in Augusta
+Rat hole in a house in Augusta

 Rat entry hole through A/C in Evans, Georgia